RagtagOpen/cta-aggregator/README.md

 ## Usage

 There are three resources that are essential to this API:
-* Event: a call to action
+* CTA: a call to action
-* Contact: each event has one
+* Contact: each CTA has one
-* Location: an event will have a location if it's an `onsite` event
+* Location: a CTA will have a location if it's an `onsite` CTA

 ## Setup